ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 Wow, this was quite a project!
 If you made it this far, congratulations!
 You have a fully capable microservices application deployed to a Highly Available Kubernetes cluster 👏🏾

-If you enjoyed this project or any suggestions, leave a comment below, your feedback is always welcome.
+If you enjoyed this project or have any other suggestions, leave a comment below.
+Your feedback is always welcome.